HOME Software Lotus Cars DWARF Kindle Solar

 Picture of installed upper bracket

-The yellow tie-wrap does nothing, really, but if the bolt is undone that will keep the new piece from falling off.
-Picture of installed upper bracket
+The yellow tie-wrap does little, really, but if the bolt is undone that will keep the new piece from falling off.
+It's slightly puzzling how sturdy it is.

 Picture of installed lower bracket